St. Louis Downtown Airport: Past airline service

 In 1971, Air Mid-America Airlines was operating scheduled passenger flights from the airport nonstop to Chicago Midway Airport (MDW) and Springfield, IL (SPI) with 40-passenger Convair 600 turboprop airliners.

 In 1984, Air Midwest was operating scheduled passenger flights from the airport nonstop to Chicago Midway Airport (MDW) and Kansas City Downtown Airport (MKC) with Swearingen Metro II commuter propjets.

+Ground transportation

+While no public transit service is provided directly to the airport terminal, the St. Clair County Transit District provides service within walking distance of the airport.